academe/omnipay-datatrans/README.md

 ### Functionality

-* Additional parameters and results for different payment PAYMENT_METHOD
 * Capture of customer address when using PayPal
 * Support lightbox mode (iframe)
 * Support inline mode (JavaScript)
 * AVS (address verification) by web interface and XML back-end
+* Tests needed especially around the multiple notification methods and formats.